 “We don’t do cheap and nasty,” said Oswald.
 “We aren’t in the business of covering middle-aged, balding heads,” he added, although he was starting to lose his hair, himself.
 “We do fashion.”

 Although Oswald and Billy advertised their hattery as a place for the modern gentleman, they were often heard to say to their adoring female fan base, “If men’s hats were good enough for Marlene Dietrich, they are good enough for you, darling.”

-Although the store was tastefully crammed with fine hats, it, also, had a corner dedicated to other items; books, cards, and ornaments.
+The store was tastefully crammed with fine hats, but it also had a corner dedicated to other items; books, cards, and ornaments.
 Everything in that corner had something of a spiritual element and that is how Amira originally came to be interested in the men and their shop.
 Anyway, technically, Oswald and Billy were the new folk and she was the local.
 She wanted to be welcoming.

 In the early days, Amira called into the Hattery frequently to say hello and browse.
 She soon started talking about her healing work.
-Her practice was new in Waldmeer and, in retrospect, she was probably a little too keen to share it at that stage.
-The wisdom of perspective, often, comes after the event.
+Her practice was new in Waldmeer and, in retrospect, she was probably a little too keen to share it, at that stage.
+The wisdom of perspective usually comes after the event.
 Oswald was genuinely interested.
-He was, particularly, impressed by anything psychic or unusual.
+He was particularly impressed by anything psychic or unusual.
 Novice seekers look for validation of their newfound leanings.
 As Oswald became more interested in Amira and her work, Billy became more suspicious.
 Amira realised that Billy’s gentlemanly smile was only given if one did not threaten to disturb his life.
-Whenever she called into the shop, Oswald would eagerly take up their conversation from where they left off but Billy’s jealousy and dislike were intensifying.
+Whenever she called into the shop, Oswald would eagerly take up their conversation from where they left off, but Billy’s jealousy and dislike were intensifying.

 One morning, Amira walked into the shop and was greeted by an icy silence.
 Oswald remained at the back of the shop and Billy came to meet her.